quavedev/meteor-packages/collections/README.md

 - A way to access object instances when they come from the database: helpers
 - Provide new methods to collections: collection
-- Add a few hooks to react to changes in different collections: hooks
 - Valid the data before persisting: schemas
 - Centralize behaviors: composers